meyerjo/PyramidDataManagement/README.md

     * allow users to create a pdf report - partial
         * images can't be included at the moment
 * allow to toggle entries - done
+* download a folder as zip container
+* download a specific subset as a zip container

 ## Open
 * add a button/view to manipulate the .settings.json file